shutaozhenzhen/thetimelineproj/doc/howto-export.rst

 Build an exporter for Timeline
 ==============================

-In Timeline an Exporter is used to export data from a timeline to a file.
+In Timeline an Exporter is used to export data from a Timeline to a file.
 The Exporter transforms the data into a format that is understood by another application such as a web browser or a spreadsheet program.